theflyoccultist/grimoire/src/programming/cpp/README.md

 This installs both the C and C++ compilers (gcc and g++), along with useful build tools like make.

+Always recommended!
 For debugging and memory checking, install:

 ```sh
 sudo apt install gdb valgrind